Politics of climate change: Multi-sector governance

 The issue of climate change usually fits into various sectors, which means that the integration of climate change policies into other policy areas is frequently called for.
 Thus the problem is difficult, as it needs to be addressed at multiple scales with diverse actors involved in the complex governance process.

 Maladaptation

 Successful adaptation to climate change requires balancing competing economic, social, and political interests.
 In the absence of such balancing, harmful unintended consequences can undo the benefits of adaptation initiatives.
 For example, efforts to protect coral reefs in Tanzania forced local villagers to shift from traditional fishing activities to farming that produced higher greenhouse gas emissions.

 Wars and tensions

 "Conflict sensitivity and peacebuilding" are a "key for climate policy-making."
 Wars and geopolitical tensions harm climate action, including by preventing just distribution of needed resources.
 Climate change can increase conflicts, creating a vicious cycle.
 The war in Ukraine seriously disturbed climate action.
 Military forces are responsible for 5.5% of global emissions and wars diverte resources from climate action.
+On the other hand, climate policy itself can also function as an arena for positive competition among states engaged in a race to the top.